mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 accumulator + current = 11 + 6 = 17
 The accumulator now becomes 17.

--> Final Step:
-After going through all the elements, the reduce method returns the final accumulated value:
+-> Final Step: After going through all the elements, the reduce method returns the final accumulated value:
 17

 **Note:**

-The reduce method keeps adding the current element to the accumulated value step by step.
-The final accumulated result is 17, which is the sum of all elements in the array.
+reduce() loops through the array and keeps combining values step-by-step into one final accumulated result.

 **Find the maximum element in an array (non-functional programming way).**